crocodilestick/Calibre-Web-Automated/README.md

 ### Additional Features on our Roadmap 🛣️🌱

+- Split Libraries, coming in V2.2.0
 - Release CWA also as a Docker Mod
-- Support for `arm64` architectures
+- Wider support for `arm64` architectures
-- Adding tracking of ebook imports & deletions to the `cwa.db`
 - Improved metadata handling and conversion for comics & manga
 - Please suggest any ideas or wishes you might have! we're open to anything!